Aga Khan Foundation Canada, Fellowship in International Microfinance and Microenterprise

 Hostelling International

 Hostelling International-Canada is a not-for-profit organization and a national member of the International Youth Hostelling Federation.
-It offers young Canadians the opportunity to combine travel with work abroad by training in participating hostels in France, Belgium, Luxembourg, and Germany.
+It offers young Canadians the opportunity to combine travel with work abroad by training in participating hostels in Belgium and Germany.
 Internships range in duration from two to six months.
 An inscription fee is required.

 Sylvianne L'Allier